ant-design/ant-design/components/modal/demo/basic.md

   delModal = () => {
     Modal.delete({
-      content: <p>Do you really wanted to delete?
-This process cannot be undone.</p>, });
+      content: <div>Do you really wanted to delete?
+This process cannot be undone.</div>, });
   };